SystemsApproach/security/infra.rst

    :width: 300px
    :align: center

-   Valley-free topology of Autonomous Systems
+   Valley-free topology of Autonomous Systems.

 Suppose that two ASes, X and Y, publish a list of their providers using ASPA objects in the RPKI.
 Let's say that there is an ASPA object